How do I become an approved Responsible Beverage Server (RBS) Training Course provider in Wisconsin?

-Approved courses must contain the majority of the content found in
+Approved courses must contain most of the content found in

-Wisconsin Alcohol Beverage and Tobacco Laws for Retailers.
+Information for Wisconsin Alcohol Beverage and Tobacco Retailers.
 Approved courses will also review all key points of

 Chapter 125 and the enforcement portions of

-Courses should also have curriculum covering the importance of responsible alcohol beverage service; the effects of alcohol beverages on the body; levels of intoxication; and techniques for controlling over-consumption.
+Courses should also have curriculum covering the importance of responsible alcohol beverage service, the effects of alcohol beverages on the body, levels of intoxication, and techniques for controlling consumption and preventing intoxication.

-Courses must have a direct link and specific reference to the False Identification / False Driver's License Checking Guide found on page 14 of
+Courses must have a direct link and specific reference to the Verifying Identification and Age section found on pages 12-13 of

-Courses should discuss the required business practices expected of retailers of alcohol beverages, including the requirement to hold a Wisconsin seller's permit and registration with the federal
+Courses should discuss business practices expected of retailers of alcohol beverages, including the requirement to hold a Wisconsin seller's permit and registration with the federal

 Alcohol and Tobacco Tax and Trade Bureau.

-Once the course is approved, there must be a direct link to the approved course; not a parent company with several states and course versions to choose from.
-Department of Revenue will post this direct link on our
+Once the course is approved, there must be a direct link to the approved course, not a parent company with several states and course versions to choose from.
+DOR will post the direct link on its

 website under the approved "online instruction providers" heading.